 “Bosque En Las Nubes” (Forest in the clouds)- Located 2500 ft above sea level, this forest is limited to the highest mountain tops.
 These trees do not grow over 12 ft.
 It’s usually very windy and the earth is saturated with water.
 Common tree species are Némoco, Roble de Sierra, Limoncillo Guayabota and Camasey.

-EL Yunque is dominated by a mix of amphibians, reptiles and birds, so keep an eye out for the many lizards and anoles, coqui frogs, and the Puerto Rican Parrot is you are lucky.
+EL Yunque is dominated by a mix of amphibians, reptiles (many of which are kept as pets in various parts of the world) and birds, so keep an eye out for the many lizards and anoles, coqui frogs, and the Puerto Rican Parrot is you are lucky.

 Stop in at El Portal